lucasmdrs/kalpana/README.md

 # Kalpana

-A Practice Web App project for the meetup group.
+A Practice Web App project for the GO meetup group.

 #  Work List
 1. Build a Restful api